-INFORMATION REQUIRED IN PROXY STATEMENT SCHEDULE 14A INFORMATION
+INFORMATION REQUIRED IN PROXY STATEMENT

+SCHEDULE 14A INFORMATION

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-Filed by the Registrant b Filed by a Party other than the Registrant o Check the appropriate box:
+Filed by the Registrant x Filed by a Party other than the Registrant "

+Check the appropriate box:

-- o Preliminary Proxy Statement - o Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+- " Preliminary Proxy Statement

+- " Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- x Definitive Proxy Statement

+- " Definitive Additional Materials

-Proxy Statement Additional Materials Materials Pursuant to § 240.14a-12 EMERSON ELECTRIC CO.
-(Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pa yment of Filing Fee (Check the appropriate box) þ No Fee required. o Fee com puted on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: 0 Fee paid previously with preliminary materials.
-0 Check b ox if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+- " Soliciting Materials Pursuant to § 240.14a-12

+EMERSON ELECTRIC CO.

+(Name of Registrant as Specified in Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box)

+Title of each class of securities to which transaction applies:

+- (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - " Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed: